Edit

 2. Go to the Event IDs to track section in the right property pane of the page or module you want to track.

-5. Take any other steps for tracking metrics as required in the third-party service.
+5. Take any other steps for tracking metrics as required in the partner service.

-For custom module clicks, follow these steps to instrument the click events:
+For custom module user actions, follow these steps to instrument the click events:

-1. Prepare a TelemetryContent object for the module using the function below.
+1. Prepare a TelemetryContent object for the module by using the following function.
 This function takes the page name, module name, and SDK-provided default telemetry object as inputs.

 getTelemetryObject(pageName: string, moduleName: string, telemetry: ITelemetry): ITelemetryContent